This tracker was launched April 7, 2022. It was last updated September 27, 2023.

 Plaintiffs challenged two projects authorized by Defendants to remove and thin some dead and down trees in the Yosemite Park area.
 The federal district court denied the Plaintiff’s motion for preliminary injunction because they failed to establish a likelihood of success on the merits and the public interest was in favor of denying the injunction.

 Multistate coalition, led by Louisiana, challenged agency authority to pause oil and gas lease sales, seeking injunction.
-The federal appeals court vacated the federal district court's order, which granted the Plaintiff's preliminary injunction.
-On remand, the federal district court issued a permanent injunction enjoining Defendant's from implementing the pause of eligible oil and natural gas lease sales except for those cancelled or postponed after March 24, 2021, and as to any lease sales involving non-plaintiff states.
+The 5th Circuit Court of Appeals vacated the federal district court’s order, which granted the Plaintiff’s preliminary injunction.
+On remand, the federal district court issued a permanent injunction enjoining Defendant’s from implementing the pause of eligible oil and natural gas lease sales except for those cancelled or postponed after March 24, 2021, and as to any lease sales involving non-plaintiff states.

 Lobster industry parties sought preliminary injunction against NMFS rule, which implemented a restricted area for buoy-line lobster fishing to prevent North Atlantic right whale entanglements.
 The federal district court granted Plaintiffs’ motion for preliminary injunction in part and denied in part, enjoining enforcement of the seasonal closure until a decision was made regarding whether the rule was lawful.
 Government appealed and the federal appeals court vacated Plaintiff’s preliminary injunction and remanded for further proceedings.
 Upon remand, the parties stipulated to a dismissal of the action.